CDCgov/dynode-web/docs/index.md

 During the period from $t_\mathrm{start}$ to $t_\mathrm{start} + \Delta t_\mathrm{duration}$, adjust the contact matrix entries from $C_{ij}$ to $(1 - \mathrm{Eff}) \times C_{ij}$.

+Note that $\mathrm{Eff}$ reflects the reduction in the _effective_ contact rate, i.e., both the rate of contacts and the per-contact probability of transmission.

 ### Surveillance and detection

 Define the parameters:

-- $p_{\mathrm{test}|Y}$: proportion of newly infectious, symptomatic people who are tested (e.g., who seek and receive a test), assumed constant
+- $p_{\mathrm{test}|Y}$: proportion of newly infectious, symptomatic people who are tested, assumed constant
 - test sensitivity
-- probability a positive test is forwarded to public health
+- probability a positive test results in a detection

+The precise meaning of "tested" will vary based on the application.
+For example, "tested" might mean than an individual sought and received a PCR test, or that they purchases and used a self-administered test.

+The precise meaning of "detection" will vary based on the application.
+For example, "detection" might mean that a test-positive specimen is forwarded to a public health lab and confirmed, or it might mean that an individual tested positive on a self-administered test and reported that outcome to their local public health department.

 Then: